Acidburn0zzz/Node_Mode/README.md

         module.exports.n_m_t_registry = {
                                             node_mode_emitter_name: n_m_group ( refer to above   )
                                         }

+synchronous support

+    Future support is coming to specify async or sync for each individual thread but for now if you want async from a node  mode node_mode_async = true
+    if you want sync from a node mode node_mode_async = false

+    This will be dealt with VERY SOON

 replace const node_mode_threads to see actions dont use setTimeout or setInterval with a node_mode emitter